dwrobel/flatcam/README.md

 =================================================

+11.11.2019

+- in Tools Database added a contextual menu to add/copy/delete tool; CTRL+C, DEL keys work too; key T for adding a tool is now only partially working
+- in Tools Database made the status bar messages show when adding/copying/deleting tools in DB
+- changed all Except statements that were single to except Exception as recommended in some PEP
+- renamed the Copper Fill Tool to Copper Thieving Tool as this is a more appropriate name; started to add ability for more types of copper thieving besides solid
+- fixed some issues recently introduced in ParseSVG
+- updated POT file

 9.11.2019

 - fixed a new bug that did not allow to open the FlatCAM Preferences files by doubleclick in Windows